Lint eslint Found Some Errors Please Fix Them and Try Committing Again

 -

-: Run the specified number of tasks in parallel, where1
+{number}: Run the specified number of tasks in parallel, where1is equivalent tofalse.

 -